Dietary Changes As We Age

-Managing dietary changes is imperative to maintaining physical health and wellness as you age.
-Older adults need to take an active role in shaping their diet and nutrition habits to ensure more energy, disease prevention and quality of life.
+Dietary needs evolve as people age, and seniors need to know how to manage those changes to maintain physical health and wellness.
+Older adults need to take an active role in shaping their diet and nutrition habits to ensure more energy, better disease prevention and quality of life.

 Seniors should consult their physician to discuss their individual needs.
 Healthcare professionals can also help seniors and their families create and implement healthy eating plans.

 These plans often include:

 - Increased protein and fiber intake.
 Protein and fiber are important nutrients for seniors.
 Foods high in fiber can help maintain healthy digestive systems as we age, and increasing protein intake can help seniors increase or maintain energy and strength.

 - Whole grains have multiple benefits.
 Whole grains are also fiber-rich foods that not only aid the digestive process but promote healthy hearts for seniors.
 Cereal, rice and bread made with whole grains can easily be found at any grocery store and provide several serving choices to meet recommended daily requirements.

 - Calcium is a key component in maintaining bone strength.
 Calcium can help prevent osteoporosis, especially when calcium intake is consistent.
 Preventing osteoporosis is critical for seniors – especially those that are at risk for falls.

 - Hydration is critical at any age.
 Physical changes that occur with age make hydration even more important for older adults.
 For those that are less inclined to drink water, there are alternatives – milk, juice and broth are all hydrating liquids, and there are hydrating foods including watermelon, cucumbers and grapes.

 If engaging in good eating habits is a struggle, there are steps seniors can take to ensure that they are getting proper nutrition.
 In addition to consulting a physician about diet or health concerns they might have, they can also try the following tactics to get back on the right track: